Please check your Spam/Junk folder if you cannot see the email in your inbox.

 It is not often that I get to shout about a primetime TV programme that aligns so perfectly with the work we do here, but this week offers a wonderful exception.

-What makes this documentary particularly close to my heart is that it features trusted colleagues and friends from SIRPA (Stress Illness Recovery Practitioners' Association), and fellow recoverees' stories.
-I've heard that Dr Schubiner will also feature so let's see how it is presented in it's final format!
+What made this documentary particularly close to my heart is that it featured trusted colleagues and friends from SIRPA (Stress Illness Recovery Practitioners' Association), and fellow recoverees' stories.
+It was also fantastic to see Dr Schubiner featuring in the show!

 It is a significant moment to see the chronic pain recovery approach we value so highly being given a platform like this.
-Dr Chatterjee invited the SIRPA team to guide the section on pain, and I am so pleased that the nation will get to see the work of practitioners like Irralee Andrzejowska.
+Dr Chatterjee invited the SIRPA team to guide the section on pain, and I was so pleased that the nation got to see the work of practitioners like Irralee Andrzejowska.
 She was filmed working with a client, Colm, who agreed to share his experience of a somatic tracking session on camera.

 For those of you who have worked with these tools, you know how powerful mind-body medicine can be in reteaching the brain's safety pathways.
 Seeing it demonstrated on national television is a huge step forward in raising awareness.
-You will also hear from Fiona Symington, who bravely shares her own recovery journey - a powerful reminder that healing is absolutely possible.
+We also heard from fellow chronic recoveree Fiona Symington, who bravely shared her own recovery journey - a powerful reminder that healing is absolutely possible.

 We often talk about the importance of understanding the root causes of our symptoms and moving away from fear.
-I hope that this programme will open minds and help more people realise that they have agency over their own recovery.
-It is a validation of the neuroplastic approach that is changing so many lives.
+It was validating to see this programme opening minds to the fact that we have agency over our own recovery.
+It feels like a massive validation of the neuroplastic approach that is changing so many lives.

-I will certainly be tuning in, and I would love to hear your thoughts on it once you’ve watched.
+I would love to hear your thoughts on it now that it has aired.
+Did the somatic tracking section resonate with you?
 It feels like a very positive way to begin the year.

 The free Recovery Journey Roadmap is a great place to start understanding mind-body medicine, then when you're ready, check my Mind-Body Mastery Membership - the ultimate recovery toolkit with everything you need to heal all under one roof.
 Further details on all the ways I can help you are outlined here, including private coaching.
 Let's connect on social media, I'm on Facebook or Instagram or contact me here.